jg-rp/python-jsonpath/docs/quickstart.md

 ## `resolve(pointer, data)`

 Resolve a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901).
 A JSON Pointer references a single object on a specific "path" in a JSON document.
-Here, _pointer_ must be a string representation of a JSON Pointer and _data_ can be a file-like object or string containing JSON formatted data, or equivalent Python objects.
+Here, _pointer_ can be a string representation of a JSON Pointer, or a list of parts that make up a pointer. _data_ can be a file-like object or string containing JSON formatted data, or equivalent Python objects.

 ```python
 import jsonpath